readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

 and you only set essential cookies, you will not need to set a cookie banner.

-For most sites, the cookies that trigger the laws and violate customer trust are the advertising cookies (e.g. Doubleclick) and web site analytics (e.g. Google Analytics).
+For most sites, the cookies that trigger the laws and violate user privacy are advertising cookies and web site analytics (e.g. Google Analytics).
 Until recently these have been difficult to do without.
 Advertising is a proven business model for high traffic websites